mattiaseyram/personal-site/content/home.md

           * Guided the docs team on replacing complex administrator documentation with generated UPW JSON files

-          * Created a dynamic REST API wrapper to utilize the Tooling API within Salesforce Lightning and Apex, providing anonymous code execution and metadata changes of any object on the ﬂy
+          * Developed a dynamic REST API wrapper to utilize the Tooling API within Salesforce Lightning and Apex, providing anonymous code execution and metadata changes of any object on the fly

           * Created a pipeline using Node.js and Jenkins allowing stand-alone applications to be packaged outside of individual Vlocity industry